-Napoli beats Torino 2-0 to move into Champions League spots
+Lazio beats Milan 3-0 to reignite Champions League race

-MILAN (AP) — Napoli moved back into the Champions League places in Serie A after a comfortable 2-0 win at relegation-threatened Torino on Monday.
+Napoli moved back into the Champions League places in Serie A and could have scored more in a dominant victory.

 Two goals in as many minutes from Tiémoué Bakayoko and Victor Osimhen had Napoli firmly in control by halftime.
 The visitors also hit the post twice, while Torino midfielder Rolando Mandragora was sent off four minutes from time for a second yellow card.